axeluhl/sailing-analytics/wiki/onboarding.md

   - In Eclipse press Window -> Android SDK Manager
   - Ensure that everything of "Tools" is installed
   - Install everything of "Android 3.2 API 13"
+  - Optional: it's a good idea to install the newest API Version
   - Install "Android Support Library" (Extras), "Google Play Services" (Extras) and "Google USB Driver" (Extras)
 3. Import the Android projects into your workspace
   - Android projects can be found in the /mobile subdirectory